 Scrum is a framework for developing and sustaining complex products.
 Watch the short video below from the Scrum Alliance to get a quick introduction to Scrum.

-For more details, read the below blog series about Scrum.
+For more details, watch the Scrum Foundations Video Series or read the below blog series about Scrum.
 The series are excerpt from the Scrum Guide by the co-creators of Scrum, Ken Schwaber and Jeff Sutherland.

 Scrum (n): A framework within which people can address complex adaptive problems, while productively and creatively delivering products of the highest possible value.

 - Simple to understand

 Scrum is a process framework that has been used to manage work on complex products since the early 1990s.
 Scrum is not a process, technique, or definitive method.
 Rather, it is a framework within which you can employ various processes and techniques.
 Scrum makes clear the relative efficacy of your product management and work techniques so that you can continuously improve the product, the team, and the working environment.

 The Scrum framework consists of Scrum Teams and their associated roles, events, artifacts, and rules.
 Each component within the framework serves a specific purpose and is essential to Scrum’s success and usage.

 The rules of Scrum bind together the roles, events, and artifacts, governing the relationships and interaction between them.
 The rules of Scrum are described throughout the body of this document.

 The What is Scrum Blog Series are excerpts from the Scrum Guide by Ken Schwaber and Jeff Sutherland.
 Offered for license under the Attribution Share-Alike license of Creative Commons, accessible at http://creativecommons.org/licenses/by-sa/4.0/legalcode and also described in summary form at http://creativecommons.org/licenses/by-sa/4.0/.

 - An Introduction to Scrum